afrah/pinn_learnable_activation/README.md

 # About

 This is the repository of the paper "Learnable Activation Functions in Physics-Informed Neural Networks for Solving Partial Differential Equations."
+The full paper is available on arXiv: [Learnable Activation Functions in Physics-Informed Neural Networks for Solving Partial Differential Equations](https://arxiv.org/abs/2411.15111).

 Project structure